 Studies that show detriment for the consumption of extremely small amounts of animal products consumed per meal seem to operate on the assumption that those animal products are consumed far more frequently than the amount consumed on Mediterranean, blue zone, or centenarian diets.￼￼￼ So, when I hear a statement like more than 1 mg of heme iron on average per day causes significantly increases the risk of cardiovascular disorders and diabetes￼, I am left wondering what that means for somebody who may only be consuming heme iron a couple of times a week even if the serving on any individual day exceeds 1 mg￼￼.

-This leads me to the phenomenon of hormesis.
+This brings me back to the phenomenon of hormesis.
 First, let’s add another stipulation.
 In addition to fish containing good things that are more easily absorbed from them than they are from plants, fish also contain “bad things.”
 These bad things are also present in most other animal foods.
 However, what if these so-called “bad things” are, in small doses, actually good things?￼ In other words, too small to trigger a negative effect but just enough to activate beneficial hormesis.￼￼

 ￼The MedDiet, one of the more intensely studied dietary patterns together with the Okinawan diet, is rich in foods containing mild (submicromolar) but significant concentrations of hormetins.
 Thus, it may be argued that the healthful features attributed to the MedDiet could, at least in part, be ascribed to a moderate and chronic activation of stress-response mechanisms due to the long-term consumption of low doses of these hormetins.